rust-lang/rust/src/doc/guide-ffi.md

 The requirement for this is that the callback function is marked as `extern` with the correct calling convention to make it callable from C code.

-The callback function that can then be sent to through a registration call to the C library and afterwards be invoked from there.
+The callback function can then be sent through a registration call to the C library and afterwards be invoked from there.

 A basic example is: